cmbi/BrainDM1/README.md

 # A comprehensive atlas of fetal splicing patterns in the brain of adult myotonic dystrophy type 1 patients

-This repository stores R scripts and annotation files to reproduce the analysis of the publication "A comprehensive atlas of fetal splicing patterns in the brain of adult myotonic dystrophy type 1 patients".
+This repository stores R scripts and annotation files to reproduce the analysis of the publication ["A comprehensive atlas of fetal splicing patterns in the brain of adult myotonic dystrophy type 1 patients"](https://academic.oup.com/nargab/article/4/1/lqac016/6544610).

-A preprint is available on bioRxiv: https://www.biorxiv.org/content/10.1101/2021.10.01.462715v1

 ## Prerequisites